Cloudlagom/terraform-aws-access-role/README.md

 - DynamoDB
 - Tags

+## Troubleshooting

+If you encounter any issues:

+1. Ensure your AWS credentials are properly configured
+2. Verify you have sufficient IAM permissions
+3. Make sure you're using the correct external ID from Cloudtrim
+4. Check that you're in the correct AWS region

 ## Support

+For support:
-For support, please contact Cloudtrim support or open an issue in the GitHub repository.
+- Open an issue in the GitHub repository
+- Contact Cloudtrim support
+- Check the AWS IAM console for role verification

 ## License